jdgwartney/jmx-clt/JMXTop/README.md

 	 CMS Perm Gen       :      19181KB used,      21248KB committed, 90.27% usage
 	 Par Survivor Space :      13561KB used,      17472KB committed, 77.62% usage

 By default, JMXTop always shows the above statistics.
 If you want to view additional resources, you can either specify those JMX paths on the command line, or in a configuration file.
-If you supply both, they effect is additive.
+If you supply both, the effect is additive.

 Next we have a JMXStat example to look at Usage at JMX address 127.0.0.1:9003, on the local host.
 The command would be: